swip3798/owui-metering/README.md

 **AGPL-V3** (GNU Affero General Public License v3.0).

+- **Important**:
-- **Important**: Derivative works or integrations must also be open-sourced under AGPL-V3.
+  - Derivative works or integrations must also be open-sourced under AGPL-V3.
+  - If you host a changed version of OWUI-Metering, you also have to make a version of that source code easily available to the user.
+  - AGPL-V3 also applies to the Filter Plugin!
 - [Full license text](https://www.gnu.org/licenses/agpl-3.0.en.html).

+## Data privacy and GDPR

+You as the admin are responsible to ensure that you follow the data privacy laws of your country (e.g. the GDPR).
+This might include informing your users what data is logged when the use your Open-WebUI.
+OWUI-Metering collects no texts, however, because of how Open-WebUI works, it collect the model-id used in Open-WebUI, not the model-id of OpenRouter.
+This might be a privacy concern, please inform your users about that!

+I am working on getting data retention and user deletion into OWUI-Metering to ensure you can comply to laws in that regard ASAP.

 ## 🤝 Contributions Welcome!